-Gigabit LAN and 10 Gigabit LAN
+Gigabit LAN

-Two Intel® Gigabit LAN controllers (Intel® I210AT PCIe) support up to 1Gbps data transmission, two Intel x557-AT2 (10GbE) support up to 10Gbps data transmission.
+Two Intel® Gigabit LAN controllers (Intel® I210AT PCIe) support up to 1Gbps data transmission.

 Audio

 The Realtek ALC887 audio codec provides high-performance of 7.1 channel High Definition audio output.

 Wake-On-LAN

 This feature allows the network to remotely wake up a Soft Power Down (Soft-Off) PC.
 It is supported via the onboard LAN port or via a PCI LAN card that uses the PCI PME (Power Management Event) signal.
 However, if your system is in the Suspend mode, you can power-on the system only through an IRQ or DMA interrupt.